panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 }
 ```

-`ObjectWithMethod` is a type of an object having a method `sum`.
+`ObjectWithMethod` is an object type having a method `sum()`.
 The first and second parameter types `(a: number, b: number)` are numbers, the return type is also a number `: number`.

 Remember an important difference.
-The function type uses the fat arrow `=>` to separate parameters list from the return type, while the method type uses the colon `:` (as seen in `sum()` method type above).
+The function type uses the fat arrow `=>` to separate parameter list from the return type, while the method type uses the colon `:`.

 Let's look at an example: